DAILY DISCIPLINE #93

 Revelations 3: 19

-With the promise of judgement came the hope of restoration.
+With the promise of judgment came the hope of restoration.
 A true Father loves his child and longs to bring his suffering to an end.
 He wants to replace the chastening with comfort and forgiveness.

 Day 14- Do you know that the Lord is just waiting to be kind to us?
 When He hears us cry out to Him then He will be swift to answer and guide us through our situation.